Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_21_STAR_Alignment/STAR_Alignment.md

 - Allowing for gaps in alignments to accommodate introns, which is particularly important for RNA-Seq data.

 - Using scoring systems to evaluate alignment quality and select the best match for each read.

+#### **Advantages of "Seed-Extension" Strategy:**
+- Efficiency: Exact matching enables the use of precomputed indices like the Suffix Array or BWT, speeding up the search process.

+- Scalability: This approach allows the alignment algorithm to handle large genomes and datasets with limited memory spaces.

+#### **Disadvantages of Seed-Extension" Strategy:**
+- Memory Intensity: Building and storing indices for the reference genome can require substantial computational resources.
+Storing the uncompressed Suffix Array and requiring access to it at all times would also require significant memory space, especially when aligning to larger genomes.

+- High Computational Cost: Despite the efficiency of exact match algorithms, It’s memory-intensive.
+Because the reference genome must be pre-indexed and the uncompressed suffix array need to be stored in memory for quick access during alignment, and the extension phase and scoring can be computationally expensive, especially when dealing with highly complex genomes, for those with more mismatches.

 ## **STAR Algorithm Illustration**
 ### Step1: Finding the longest prefixes in reads that exactly matches the reference genome